ngladkikh/pkonfig/docs/index.md

 All __PKonfig__ field types are Python descriptors that are responsible for type casting and data validation.
 In most cases there is no need to do this job every time the value is accessed.
-To avoid undesirable calculations caching is used.
+To avoid undesirable calculations, caching is used.
-So that type casting and validation is done only once during `Config` object initialization.
+So that type casting and validation are done only once during `Config` object initialization.

 #### Default values

-If value is not set in config source user can use default value.
+If a value is not set in the config source, the user can use the default value.
 `None` could be used as default value:

 ```python